seven5/seven5.github.io/tutorial.md

 For this lesson and all the ones following, we'll assume that you know what `$TUTROOT` is on your system and that you have sourced the `enable-tutorial` script into your shell environment.
+Also, from this point in the tutorial when we refer to source files that are part of the tutorial we will say `fresno/main.go` rather than the much longer `$TUTROOT/src/github.com/seven5/tutorial/fresno/main.go`.
+All the tutorial source files are underneath `$TUTROOT/src/github.com/seven5/tutorial`.

 ## Environment variables

 All configuration of Seven5 applications is done through environment variables.
-This makes them [twelve factorish](http://12factor.net) and easy to deploy on heroku.
+This makes them [twelve factorish](http://12factor.net) and easy to deploy, particularly on [heroku](http://heroku.com).

 > If you are deeply interested in heroku you may want to take the
 > [heroku detour](heroku.html).